Imágenes de páginas

 [blocks in formation]

 "Mr. Secretan is a pains-taking writer of practical theology.
-Called to minister to an intelligent middle-class London congregation, he has to avoid the temptation to appear abstrusely intellectual,-a great error with many London preachers, and at the same time to rise above the strictly plain sermon required by an unlettered flock in the country.
+Called to minister to an intelligent middle-class London congregation, he has to avoid the temptation to appear abstrusely intellectual, a great error with many London preachers, and at the same time to rise above the strictly plain sermon required by an unlettered flock in the country.
 He has hit the mean with complete success, and produced a volume which will be readily bought by those who are in search of sermons for family reading.
-Out of twenty-one discourses it is almost impossible to give an extract which would show the quality of the rest, but while we commend them as a whole, we desire to mention with especial respect one on the Two Records of Creation,' in which the vexata quæstio Geology and esis' stated with great perspicuity and faithfulness: another on Home Religion, in which the duty of the Christian to labour for the salvation of his relatives and friends is strongly enforced, and one on the Latin Service in the Romish Church,' which though an argumentative sermon on a point of controversy, is perfectly free from a controversial spirit, and treats the subject with great fairness and ability."-Literary Churchman.
+Out of twenty-one discourses it is almost impossible to give an extract which would show the quality of the rest, but while we commend them as a whole, we desire to mention with especial respect one on the Two Records of Creation,' in which the vexata quaestio of Geology and Genesis' is stated with great perspicuity and faithfulness; another on Home Religion, in which the duty of the Christian to labour for the salvation of his relatives and friends is strongly enforced, and one on the Latin Service in the Romish Church,' which though an argumentative sermon on a point of controversy, is perfectly free from a controversial spirit, and treats the subject with great fairness and ability."-Literary Churchman.

 "This volume bears evidence of no small ability to recommend it to our readers.
 It is characterised by a liberality and breadth of thought which might be copied with advantage by many of the author's brethren, while the language is nervous, racy Saxon.
-In Mr. Secretan's sermons there are genuine touches of feeling and pathos which are impressive and affecting; - notably in those on the Woman taken in Adultery, and on Youth and Age.
-On the whole, in the light of a contribution to sterling English literature, Mr. Secretan's sermons are worthy of our commendation."— Globe.
+In Mr. Secretan's sermons there are genuine touches of feeling and pathos which are impressive and affecting; notably in those on the Woman taken in Adultery,' and on Youth and Age.'
+On the whole, in the light of a contribution to sterling English literature, Mr. Secretan's sermons are worthy of our commendation."- Globe.

 "Mr. Secretan is no undistinguished man: he attained a considerable position at Oxford, and he is well known in Westminster-where he has worked for many years no less as an indefatigable and self-denying clergyman than as an effective preacher.
-These sermons are extremely plain simple and pre-eminently practical intelligible to the poorest, while there runs through them a poetical spirit and many touches of the highest pathos which must attract intellectual minds."- Weekly Mail.
+These sermons are extremely plain simple and pre-eminently practical intelligible to the poorest, while there runs through them a poetical spirit and many touches of the highest pathos which must attract intellectual minds."— Weekly Mai.

 "Practical subjects, treated in an earnest and sensible manner, give Mr. C. F. Secretan's Sermons preached in Westminster a higher value than such volumes in general possess.
 It deserves success."-Guardian.

-London: BELL & DALDY, 186, Flect Street, E. C.
+London: BELL & DALDY, 186, Fleet Street, E. C.

-Good Cream-laid Note, 28., 38., and 48. per ream.
+Good Cream-laid Note, 28., 38., and 4s. per ream.

-Super Thick Cream Note, 58.
+Super Thick Cream Note, 5s.
 6d. and 78. per ream.

 Super Thick Blue Note.
-4s., 5s., and 6s. per ream.
+48., 5s., and 68. per ream.

 Outsides Hand-made Foolscap, 8s.
 6d. per ream.